MrZodoxVpython/program/README.md

-# program
-this repo will be use to able all program when build.
+this repo will be use to accommodate all small program